Rheinmetall Sea Snake 30 mm

 The Rheinmetall Sea Snake 30 mm is a close-in weapon system designed by Rheinmetall Air Defence AG for mounting on ships.
 It is based on the KCE30 30 mm revolver cannon, and was designed by a request of the German Navy.
 It is capable of employment of air burst ammunition (ABM).
 The launch customer of the system is the Brazilian Navy with the Tamandaré-class frigates.

+In addition to standard types of ammunition, it is capable of firing 30 mm x 173 mm Air Burst Munitions (ABM) giving it the ability to engage drones.
+It has a self-stabilized sensor system equipped with day cameras and a cooled infrared sensor for use at night as well as two laser rangefinders.